 2. Tuition Reimbursement

-PGY-1: An annual stipend of $500.00 shall be provided to the Resident to be used toward continuing education activities.
+An annual stipend of $500/3 days shall be provided to the Resident to be used toward continuing education activities.
 Distribution of the stipends will be made for educational requests with the approval of the Program Director.

-PGY-2: An annual stipend of $1000.00 shall be provided to the Resident to be used toward continuing education activities.
+An annual stipend of $1000/4 days shall be provided to the Resident to be used toward continuing education activities.
 Distribution of the stipends will be made for educational requests with the prior approval of the Program Director.

-Laundry service for lab coats for Resident is available.
+6. Laundry: Laundry service for lab coats for resident physicians is available.

 C. Paid Time Off

-Absence without pay for a specified period of time shall be considered for reasons acceptable to the Program Director.
-Leave without pay for medical reasons, including maternity, is subject to the parameters prescribed in the leave of absence policy Hospital and requires approval from the Program Director.
-All Leave of Absences require the approval of the Program Director prior to taking Leave of Absence.
+2. Leave of Absence: Absence without pay for a specified period of time shall be considered for reasons acceptable to the Program Director.
+Leave without pay for medical reasons, including maternity, is subject to the parameters of those prescribed in the leave of absence policy and requires approval from the Program Director.
+All leave of absences require the approval Program Director.

 POLICIES AND PROCEDURES

-The following is intended to identify administrative policies and procedures relevant to you as a resident at Hospital.
-The full policy statements may be found on the Hospital Intranet (The Pulse) in Departments/Medical Education/Medical Education Policies.
-Links to the Human Resources policies can also be found on The Pulse in Departments/Human Resources/Human Resources Policies Library.
+The following is intended to identify administrative policies and procedures relevant to you as a Hospital Resident.
+The full policy statement may be found on the Hospital Intranet under departments, Medical Education Residents Manual, Administrative Policies http://pulse.macneal.com/dept/ME/Medical%20Education%20Policies/Forms/AllItems.aspx.

 Medical Education Policies